mikamichael/bootstrap/site/content/docs/4.3/content/tables.md

 ### Hoverable rows

 Add `.table-hover` to enable a hover state on table rows within a `<tbody>`.
-To ensure compatibility with other table classes, we use a gradient `background-image` hack that overlays a translucent cover onto a row's `background-color`.
+To ensure background colors also work with hovered rows, we use a `background-image` gradient that will overlay onto any `background-color`.

 {{< example >}}
 <table class="table table-hover">